-Strategy 7.4.2.1 Consider working with stakeholders to develop buffer incentives or a program for wetlands and waterways.
+Strategy 7.4.2.1 Consider working with stakeholders to develop buffer incentives or a program.

-Goal 7.5: Encourage adequate telecommunications coverage (e.g. internet, cable, cellular service) throughout the County to meet the needs of the County's residents.
+Goal 7.5: Ensure adequate telecommunications coverage (e.g. internet, cable, cellular service) throughout the County to meet the needs of the County's residents.